Day-walks from a pension in the Slovak Paradise, hiking trails, Slovakia

 Distances a day: 15-20 km

-The national park is part of the Slovakian Ore Mountains in the Western Carpathians.
+The national park is part of the Slovak Ore Mountains in the Western Carpathians.

 In the Slovak Paradise you'll find deep underground about 200 ice caves.
-One of the caves is the one near Dobsina ( Dobsinska ice cave), open to the public.
+One of the caves is the one near Dobsina ( Dobsinska ice cave), open to the public.15 km west of Mlynky ( our pension/B&B).

 For a cinematic impression of the "walks" in the Paradise please see below: